 Triple-negative breast cancer causes and symptoms

-TNBC is an aggressive form of cancer, which accounts for approximately 20% of all the types of breast cancers.
+TNBC is an aggressive form of cancer, which accounts for approximately 20% of all types of breast cancers.

-The most common symptoms of the disease are a lump in the breast, breast pain or redness and change in nipple structure with certain discharge.
+The most common symptoms of the disease are a lump in the breast, breast pain or redness and change in nipple structure with discharge.

 Trodelvy’s mechanism of action